folbricht/routedns/doc/configuration.md

 ]
 ```

 Blocklist that loads two rule-sets.
 One from an HTTP server, the other from a file on disk.
 Both are reloaded once a day.
+A `name` can be provided which will be used in logs instead of `source`.

 ```toml
 [groups.cloudflare-blocklist]